 Some people find that a simple task such as folding a towel can help at this time, as it will take their mind off the time of the day.

 Whatever you do, avoid anything like watching the news on TV.
-This programming can increase their anxiety and decrease their chance of relaxing and having a good night’s sleep.
+This program can increase anxiety and decrease their chance of relaxing and sleeping.

 Dementia treatment services can restore dignity, function, and happiness.